matt123miller/dnd-journal/game-8/game-8.md

+# Session 8

 You infiltrate the building and do stuff, we all remember that.

 I remember this in detail and will add notes tomorrow.
 TODO: Notes!
 Remember!

+SESSION END.